 Wearable tech now plays a big role in the way we monitor our daily health and fitness levels.
 IoT-enabled activewear is becoming more commonplace, with smart clothing items being programmed to help you achieve your fitness goals.
 Some notable examples include running socks with pressure sensors to monitor your running style, workout gear that monitors your heart rate, breathing and movement, and even a “smart sports bra” that uses AI to track your workout stats and conditions.
 In this way, code serves some of the most natural aspects of human need.
 It helps to make progress measurable and keeps us in the know of what our bodies are up to.

 3. Cooking Appliances

 Smart kitchen devices are here to help you get cooking down to a fine art.
 These IoT-enabled cooking gadgets are ideal for time-sensitive or temperature-reliant tasks.
-Think connected crock pots, fryers, sous vide cookers and even digital, Bluetooth-enabled meat thermometers!
-These goodies will really help to take your kitchen experiments to the next level.
+Think connected crock pots, fryers, sous vide cookers and even digital, Bluetooth-enabled meat thermometers.
+Ever wanted a personal chef?
+Well no need to hire anyone, code is doing it for you.

 4. Light Bulbs

 That’s right, even the humble light bulb can be programmed to run code.
 The Philips Hue LED light bulb is one great example of this; the bulbs feature a bridge that allows you to connect them to your mobile device, and then customise the lighting in your home remotely.
 More and more companies are focusing on the idea of “smart lighting”, with applications ranging from security and convenience, to ambience and mood lighting with customisable colour and brightness settings.
 It’s fascinating that code can set a mood that aligns with where we’re at emotionally or simply conserve energy.
 No more hunting for that light switch in the dark.